 I fought too long and too hard to end discrimination based on race and color, to not stand up against discrimination against our gay and lesbian brothers and sisters.
 Dr. Martin Luther King, Jr. once said, “injustice anywhere is a threat to justice everywhere.”
 As your representative in Congress, I work daily to combat injustice and fight for equality.

 Human rights, civil rights, these are issues of dignity.
-Every human being walking this Earth, whether gay, lesbian, straight, or transgendered, is entitled to the same rights.
+Every human being walking this Earth, whether gay, lesbian, straight, or transgender, is entitled to the same rights.
 It is in keeping with America’s promise of life, liberty, and the pursuit of happiness.

 Congressman Lewis is proud to be a cosponsor and advocate of the following bills: